 - depression of the central nervous system (which leads to coma)

 In 2015, the Food and Drug Administration warned patients about the ketoacidosis risk associated with taking SGLT2 inhibitors.
-The FDA stated patients reported 20 acidosis cases from 2013-2014, and all required ER visits or were hospitalized for treatment.
+The FDA stated patients reported 20 acidosis cases from 2013-2014.
+All required ER visits or checked into the hospital for treatment.
 Since then, according to the agency, additional Invokana adverse event reports keep rolling in.

 In addition to that Invokana warning, the FDA issued two more in 2015 about bone-fracture risks and urinary tract infections.
 Then in 2016, the FDA strengthened the existing warning to include acute kidney injury risks.